 There’s been a ton of buzz in the last couple of years on using UAV systems for aerial imagery, obliques, LiDAR, 3D modeling, and more.
 While the technology is becoming more and more affordable for both consumer and commercial platforms, the systems are still complex to use for mapping.
 Taking photos, stitching images, and publishing data is a challenging pipeline if all you’ve got is a drone.
 DroneDeploy is a platform aiming to change that - making it possible for pilots to “put their drone to work”.
-Using a combination of flight planning, automated flying, data capture, and data post-processing, they automate the process for commercial pilots to get their work done.
+Using a combination of flight planning, automated flying, data capture, and data post-processing, they automate the process for commercial pilots to get their work done by taking much of the complexity out of the process.

 A few months back, DroneDeploy launched their App Market, which allows developers to build additional capabilities on top of your drone-collected imagery.
 We see aerial data as a powerful complement to Fulcrum’s ground-based data perspective.
 So we’ve just launched our first integration on the DroneDeploy App Market to give drone pilots a capability to tie groundtruthing in Fulcrum with their drone data workflow.